SBTopZZZ-LG/go-dependency-injection/README.md

 ## About the `without_dep_inv` Branch

-This branch represents our initial Go project setup without proper dependency management.
-It’s a great starting point to understand the challenges before applying DI principles.
+This branch represents our initial Go project setup with basic dependency management.

 ### What's Problematic Here?